AuxXxilium/AuxXxilium/README.md

 * <a href="https://github.com/AuxXxilium/arc">Arc Loader</a> <- Loader with guided Installation for different Models

+* <a href="https://github.com/AuxXxilium/arc-beta">Arc Loader Beta</a> <- Beta Release of Arc

+* <a href="https://github.com/AuxXxilium/arc-essential">Arc Loader Essential</a> <- Arc Loader with reduced size and only for Linux 5.x model

 * <a href="https://auxxxilium.github.io/arc">Arc Loader Custom</a> <- Loader with automated Installation

 * <a href="https://auxxxilium.tech/wiki" target="_blank">FAQ & Wiki</a> <- Read me first!!!